Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Results

-Taking a step back, we calculate cross-correlations (Pearson) between the longitudinal data we extract and the respective survey data, and perform a significance test with $10,000$ permutations.
+We calculate cross-correlations (Pearson) between the longitudinal data we extract and the respective survey data, and perform a significance test with $10,000$ permutations.
 Figure~\ref{fig:corr_mood} shows the results for all emotions found in \textit{Britain's Mood, Measured Weekly} across 3 training seeds, as well as the cross-correlation for our baseline method, TweetNLP~\cite{camacho-collados_TweetNLP_2022}.
-We observe three groups of emotions: (i) emotions that show a strong positive, significant correlation, (ii) emotions that are weakly positively or negatively correlated, and (iii) optimism, which is strongly negatively correlated.
-In the first group we find both positively and negatively connoted emotions, and in particular affective phenomena that are sometimes referred to as being part of a set of \textit{basic emotions}: `happiness', `fear', and `sadness'~\cite{ekman_are_1992}.
-For collective emotions where an estimate can be extracted from TweetNLP, i.e., where labeled training data was available, we find that our method produces comparable results.
-We notably also obtain strong positive, significant correlations for emotions for which no TweetNLP estimate is available: `frustration', `boredom', and `being energetic'.
-For group (ii), is remains unclear why these collective emotions are hard to estimate from the data that we have available.
+We observe three groups of emotions: (i) emotions that show a strong positive, significant correlation, (ii) emotions that are weakly positively or negatively correlated, and (iii) \textit{optimistic}, which is strongly negatively correlated.
+In the first group, we find both positively and negatively connoted emotions, and in particular affective phenomena that are sometimes referred to as being part of a set of \textit{basic emotions}: `happiness', `fear', and `sadness'~\cite{ekman_are_1992}.
+Significance levels obtained from a permutation test indicates that there are non-random changes in the emotions over time and that we can successfully track these changes.
+For collective emotions where an estimate can be extracted from TweetNLP, i.e., where labeled training data was available, we find that our method produces comparable, yet slightly worse results.
+We did not expect to outperform TweetNLP as it classifies individual tweets, while the Temporal Adapters in our setup have to aggregate information from many tweets first, before survey answers are predicted.
+We do, however, obtain strong positive, significant correlations for emotions for which \textit{no} TweetNLP estimate is available: `frustrated', `bored', and `energetic'.
+This flexibility of our approach is a major benefit over existing methods such as TweetNLP and is further highlighted in the additional results reported below.
+For group (ii), emotions with weak positive/negative correlations, it remains unclear why these collective emotions are hard to estimate from the data that we have available.
 One possible explanation might be that in contrast to the affective phenomena found in group (i), group (ii) contains more phenomena that clearly fall under `mood' rather than `emotion', i.e., they are more diffuse and longer lived, which might contradict typical social media behavior.
 Finally, we find a significant strong negative cross-correlation for `optimistic', both for our estimate as well as for the baseline model.
 This points to general differences in the expression of this emotions between surveys and social media.